deniskulicek/vercel-sentry-demo/README.md

 yarn dev
 ```

-Once dev server starts click "Demo page link" on the homepage.
-It will trigger server side error in 50% of cases.
-Additionally try clicking the button which will trigger client side error.
+_Once dev server starts click "Demo page link" on the homepage.
+For server side error - refresh the demo page until you the error - it will trigger server side error in 50% of cases.
+Additionally for client side error - click the button which will trigger it._

 2. Building production version and running it locally should also trigger same errors: